How to Start a Home-Based Tutoring Business

 - Make a list of potential students: Based on the subject and level you want to tutor, who are the people that are most likely to hire you, and where will you find them?

 - Decide how you’re going to provide tutoring services.
 Do you want to tutor only with local students or only online?
 Maybe you want to do both.
 If you’re going to tutor local students, where will you conduct the sessions?
 Note, you want to check with your local city/county zoning department if you plan to tutor in your home.
 Also make sure you have good liability insurance, in case your student gets hurt on your premises.

 - Decide on your pricing and policies.
 Some things to consider on pricing are the topic and grade level you’re instructing.
-Remember, the more advance the topic and grade, the more you usually can charge.
+Remember, the more advanced the topic and grade, the more you can usually charge.